Lukut Fort and Museum: Location

 The fort is located on Bukit Mati or Bukit Gajah Mati (Malay: "Dead Elephant Hill") above the town of Lukut; the hill is several hundred meters high.
 The museum is located at the foot of the hill in Lukut, which is around 6 km to the north of the port town of Port Dickson.

 History

 The fort was built by Bugis warrior Raja Jumaat in 1847 as a strong fortification to control his trading in tin which was his monopoly operated from the town of Lukut.
-When disputes arose on the control of the fort and the Lukut area which was with the bordering state of Selangor till the 1870s, it was then ceded to the Negeri Sembilan under border treaty negotiations held between the two kingdoms.
+When disputes arose on the control of the fort and the Lukut area which was with the bordering state of Selangor till the 1870s, it was then ceded to the Luak of Sungai Ujong — which later formed the present day state of Negeri Sembilan — under border treaty negotiations held between the two kingdoms in 1880.
 After Jumaat's death his son Raja Bot (the ruler of Lukut district) controlled the large fort.
 The museum has been gazetted as a historical monument under the jurisdiction of the Department of Museums Malaysia.